peteroupc/encoding/README.md

 Version 0.4.0:

 - Updated to latest Encoding Standard draft as of Jun.
-28, 2018, except for a bug fix in one encoding.
+28, 2018, except for a issue fix in one encoding.

 Version 0.3.2: